luk036/luk036.github.io/algo4dfm/useful_skew.md

 - How to solve:
   1. Find a negative cycle, fix it.
   2. Iterate until no negative cycle is found.
-- Bellman-Ford algorithm (and its variants are publicly available):
+- Bellman-Ford-like algorithm (and its variants are publicly available):
   - Strongly suggest "Lazy Evaluation":
     - Don't do full timing analysis on the whole timing graph at the beginning!
     - Instead, perform timing analysis only when the algorithm needs.